 * Only the party leader will be allowed in the building to check in.

-* It is imperative that you arrive 30 minutes prior to your trip for the check-in process.
+* It is imperative that you arrive AT LEAST 30 minutes prior to your trip for the check-in process.

 (We cannot guarantee your trip if you miss the bus.)